T-Bunckenburg93/nebData/docs/hullPointDistribution-ANS.md

 Like the Keystone, doing a seperate comparison on beams vs guns would be interesting, and might be something for a future post.

 Personally I don't mind a good Overwatch Solomon, though I play them much less than I have previously.
 Escorts are a must, else you're very vulnerable.
 I think the biggest takeaway is that you can put too many points into it, and these points don't translate well into making the solomon any more effective.

+## Conclusions

+Getting the right amount of points into a hull is hard.
+This post should be used as a guide, not as a rule, as there are many other factors beyond hull cost that go into winning a game.
+Building fleets to fit inside the numbers that I'm seeing here shouldn't be the aim, as things like team coordination, abilitiy and fleet synergy matter far more.
+Winning games in Nebulous is a complicated business, and sometimes you just get stomped because of the risks you take.

+However, on this, I think I do have some takeaways:

+* You can definately overbuild your fleets.
+Specially for Hulls like the Raines, the Keystone and the Solomon, more points don't often make the hull much more effective.
+* Support ships are very effective.
+I think one of the more underatted parts of Neb is intelligence/vision.
+Maybe that comes under Ewar, but being able to keep eyes on more of the map allows you to make more informed tactical decisions.
+In this sense, support ships are a force multiplier for your team.
+For example, your intelligence might show 3 fleets on one side of the map, which allows 2 of your team mates to push D, and steamrolling the single fleet that tried to hold that side.
+In the battlespace, the intelligence you gained by having an extra Sprinter or shuttle was more effective than having a super accurate solomon.

+* Single ship missile fleets seem underwelming? these fleet generally seem to consistently lose more than they win.
+I don't know why this might be the case, but it seemed to be a common theme across Vauxhalls and Axfords.

+* The 3000 point Solomon seems like an objectively bad build that will lose aboout 65% of the time.

+## Whats next

+I'm going to do OSP next, but It might be a touch longer.
+I've also got a rudimentry neural network to predict the outcome of a battle based on the hulls on either side.
+The only thing is, I need about 10x more battle reports that I currently have to feel confident in it.
+More would be appreciated!